Bristol CT & New York City

 His factory building was used for various other machine and manufacturing work by his son, Lewis Quinton Jones and others.
 It eventually became part of the industrial complex of the New Departure Manufacturing Company which made bicycle bells and coaster brakes and later ball bearings for automobiles.
 Jones' factory survived, somewhat altered, until it was demolished during Bristol's redevelopment, about

-We are also looking for quality photos of George A. Jones clocks,
+We are also looking for quality photos of both,

 so if you have one/some that you are willing to share, we'd